d2Anubis/hackpions-2-ey-gds-hackathon/README.md

 The Intelligent Automation team manually processes a large volume of exception data.
 The manual process includes examining the exception reasons and categorizing them broadly into business or technical issues, which is time consuming and increases turnaround time.

-You need to build an intelligent solution, to auto label exceptions as they occur.
+We have build an intelligent solution, to auto label exceptions as they occur.

 **Proposed Solution**